-UN meet looks to salvage promises on helping world's poorest
+Un Meet Looks To Salvage Promises On Helping World's Poorest

 “Rising authoritarianism, democratic backsliding, but also geostrategic competition and economic distress, those are likely to overshadow other fundamental issues related to climate change and global development,” he said.

-"The world's most vulnerable are looking to us, like the young woman I met in Chad (in September), who fled unthinkable -- unthinkable -- violence in Sudan and had to leave her family and her education behind," said Linda Thomas-Greenfield, the US ambassador to the United Nations.
+“The world's most vulnerable are looking to us, like the young woman I met in Chad (in September), who fled unthinkable – unthinkable – violence in Sudan and had to leave her family and her education behind,” said Linda Thomas-Greenfield, theambassador to the United Nations.

 “This young woman is counting on us.
 She's counting on the world in her time of need,” she said.